Keeping the Peace at Holiday Gatherings

 - Is she easily distracted with a short attention span?
 Sit next to her to help her refocus if necessary.

 - Avoid sensory overload.
-Some ADHD kids become overwhelmed by the stimuli of sounds, sights and activities they can’t filter out.
+Some kids with ADHD become overwhelmed by the stimuli of sounds, sights and activities they can’t filter out.
 They might become more irritable and tearful, or could just as easily become overly active and wild.
 Many will complain that it is too noisy or busy and that their head hurts.

 If your child has experienced sensory overload in the past, it might be better to pass up family gatherings that involve a large or boisterous crowd, like a Fourth of July barbecue or an afternoon picnic in the church parking lot.
 If your child becomes overloaded on site, take a walk outside or to a quiet part of the house.
 Hold her and help her calm down and regroup.
 Perhaps another child could play a game with her in a quiet room.